Francis M. Lyman: Early life

 Francis M. Lyman was born as the first son of Amasa M. Lyman and Louisa Maria Tanner in Good Hope, Illinois.
 That spring, the family moved to Iowa.
 About one year later, they moved to Nauvoo, Illinois, to be with the main gathering of Latter Day Saints.
 In 1843, they moved again to Alquina, Indiana.
 In 1844, after the death of Joseph Smith, they moved back to Nauvoo.

 Lyman's father left with the first group to travel on the Mormon Exodus to the West.
 His family moved to Winter Quarters in June 1846 under the care of his maternal grandfather.
 His family set out to the Salt Lake Valley in 1848.
 Though only 8 years old, Lyman helped drive a yoke of cattle and the wagon.
 He was baptized by his father in the Elkhorn River on July 1, 1848, and arrived in the Salt Lake Valley on October 19, 1848.

 By 1851, when Lyman was 11 years old, his father and Charles C. Rich purchased land in San Bernardino, California.
 Lyman helped drive the animals from Salt Lake to southern California.
 Lyman was present at the laying of the cornerstone of the Salt Lake Temple on April 6, 1853.

 Adult life and service

 In 1856, at about 16 years of age, Lyman received the Melchizedek priesthood and was ordained an elder by his father.
 In 1857, he was called on a mission to Great Britain.
 He was stopped at Salt Lake City and told to turn back to bring the settlers in California to Utah.
 The outbreak of the Utah War had prevented his mission.

 Lyman married Rhoda Ann Taylor on November 18, 1857.

 In 1859, Lyman and his family settled in Farmington, Utah.
-He was ordained to a seventy on January 7, 1860, by John S. Gleason.
+He was ordained as a seventy on January 7, 1860, by John S. Gleason.
 He built a cabin in Beaver, Utah, for his wife and son, and he left on his delayed mission in the spring of 1860.